Sandy-Maxx/hospital/docs/performance-optimization.md

 ### Phase 2: Advanced Optimizations (2-4 weeks)

-- [ ] Migrate to PostgreSQL for better performance
+- [ ] Migrate to PostgreSQL for better performance (but for deelopment keep using existing sqlite infrastructure)
 - [ ] Implement Redis caching layer
 - [ ] Add virtual scrolling for large lists
 - [ ] Optimize bundle size with tree shaking